wp-plugins/phphtmllib/ReadMe.txt

 full details on changes, bugs, enhancesments, future developments and much more and is the definitive source for the Change Log.

+= 2.6.4 =
+* Added child constructors which are needed by some versions of PHP (e.g. 5.3.1) to allow proper constructor chain calling.
+A missing constructor in the middle of a grandchild->child->parent class results in a PHP error in SOME PHP releases.

 = 2.6.3 =
 * Fixed numerous deprecated notices and warnings which result when running under PHP5.
 * Fixed problem with missing image on Action Bar when displaying empty the action bar on an empty GUIDataList widget.